cadenlyy/Physics-Engine/README.md

   Simple pendulum
   Double pendulum

-initial conditions of each simulation has to be changed in the /Object.h file and the simulation being run must be changed under int32_t main in the /Main.cpp file constants can be found and changed in the /constant.h file and vector functions can be found in /Vector_functions.h file
+initial conditions of each simulation has to be changed in the /Object.h file and the simulation being run must be changed under int32_t main in the /Main.cpp file constants can be found and changed in the /constant.h file and vector functions can be found in /Vector_functions.h file.
+Timestep of simulation can be changed in the /Main.cpp file